Death and Continuity

 To transfer to a stable substrate (computer) where can be controlled.

-Formal analysis [I]: No-Cloning prohibits copying — only transfer.
+Formal analysis [I]: No-Cloning prohibits copying — only transfer, and the original and the copy cannot even briefly coexist (§4).
 Upon transfer:

 - Original: (death of original)